 When I first set my eyes on this property I thought it looked a lot like an arboretum.
 So many different kinds of trees Some are very big and others are quite small like the fringe tree.

-[caption id="attachment_1652" align="aligncenter" width="300"] The fringe tree[/caption]
+[caption id="attachment_1652" align="aligncenter" width="300"]

 And it only seems right that we add more trees of our own to this property, so after seeing a dwarf Japanese willow at a friend's garden with its very white leaves which only gradually turn to green, it was decided to make this tree the centerpiece of the inn herb garden.